 The 10 Best Hot Hatches For Under £5000

 The initial version can be had for well under £2000, with a 1.6-litre, 123bhp naturally-aspirated four-pot providing revvy thrills.
-The Swift Sport that arrived in 2010 is referred to as the ‘second generation’ car, although really, it’s more of a heavy facelift.
+The Swift Sport that arrived in 2010 is referred to as the ‘second generation’ car, although carries a lot of the original over.

 Suzuki kept the 1.6 but raised the power to the heady heights of… 136bhp.
 Nothing to get too excited about, but the Swift does have low weight on its side, tipping the scales at around a tonne.
 You’ll need at least £4000 to buy one of these later cars.
 It was replaced by an all-new Swift Sport in 2018, which isn’t anything like as fun.